nss-evening-web-development/curriculum/src/data/curriculum/python/week-01/lab/common-types-dictionaries.md

 ## Practice: English Idioms

-Create a new Python file and paste the following code into it.
-At the end write a `for in` loop to produce the output below.
+Use the Repl below to complete this practice.
+At the end of the file, write a `for in` loop to produce the output below.

 ```py
 idioms = {